 Creating an encrypted persistent volume will allow you to securely save information in the free space that is left on the Transfer Device.
 This information will remain available to you even if you reboot Tails.
 Instructions on how to create and use this volume can be found on the Tails website.
 You will be asked to select from a list of persistence features, such as personal data.
 We require that you enable all features.

 When starting Tails, you should see a “Welcome to Tails” screen with two options.
-Select Yes to enable the persistent volume and enter your password.
+Select Yes to enable the persistent volume and enter your passphrase.
 Select Yes to show more options and click Forward.
-Enter an Administration password for use with this specific Tails session and click Login.
+Enter an Administration passphrase for use with this specific Tails session and click Login.

 The rest of the SecureDrop-specific configuration is assisted by files stored in the SecureDrop git repository.
 To get started, open a terminal and run the following commands to download the git repository.
 Note that since the repository is fairly large and Tor can be slow, this may take a few minutes.

 cd ~/Persistent git clone https://github.com/freedomofpress/securedrop.git

 We provide a KeePassX passphrase database template to make it easier for admins and journalists to generate strong, unique passphrases and store them securely.
 Once you have set up Tails with persistence and have cloned the repo, you can set up your personal passphrase database using this template.

 in the SecureDrop repository that you just cloned.

 - Open the KeePassX program which is already installed on Tails

 - Select Database, Open database, and navigate to the location of securedrop-keepassx.kdbx, select it, and click Open

 - Check the password box and hit OK